 Regardless of national differences, a science background is required to become a patent agent trainee.
 Patents are extremely difficult intellectual property rights that require a thorough understanding of scientific principles, concepts, and mechanisms.
 Chemistry, mechanics, engineering, and medical biophysics degrees are frequently among the most useful for a patent career.
 A bachelor’s degree is usually sufficient to qualify for a traineeship, though employers frequently prefer more advanced degrees.
 You’ll have a better chance of becoming a patent agent trainee if you have more education.

 Patent law knowledge is frequently required.
-In Canada and Australia, you can gain this experience working as a patent agent trainee, or as a patent attorney trainee in Australia.
+In Canada and Australia, you can gain this experience by working as a patent agent trainee, or as a patent attorney trainee in Australia.
 In Australia, the terms “lawyer” and “attorney” are not interchangeable, and a “patent attorney” is essentially the same as a “patent agent” in other countries.
 Traineeship is required to become a full-fledged patent professional in both Canada and Australia.

 In these countries, a person interested in becoming a patent agent trainee should look for work in patent firms and corporations with large patent divisions.
 Candidates are frequently eligible right out of college, though some work experience in a scientific or technical field is often preferred.
 When a company hires a patent agent trainee, it usually commits to mentoring and teaching him or her the fundamentals of the job while also allowing time to study for the national patent exam.